clean-code-craft-p-1/simple-monitor-in-cpp-Prateek-Wayne/README.md

 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects
 ## Extension

-Extension 1: Extension 1: Early Warning
+Extension 2: Support a language in addition to English

+Extension 3: Accept input in different units